 VICE PRESIDENT FOR NUTRITION, HEALTH and IMPACT

 Seanna Marceaux, MS RDN LD, brings 10+ years of experience in the provision of nutrition services to some of the most vulnerable community members in Austin, Texas.
-In addition to overseeing a commercial kitchen producing approximately 3,500 meals each day including medically tailored diets, Seanna also develops and implements evaluation methods to objectively allocate limited resources, prioritize services and measure programmatic impact.
+In addition to overseeing a commercial kitchen producing thousands of meals each day including medically tailored diets, Seanna also develops and implements evaluation methods to objectively allocate limited resources, prioritize services and measure programmatic impact.
 As the healthcare system evolves, Seanna will also lead the agency’s efforts in engaging the health care community regarding cost-effective approaches that address social determinants of health, which positively impacts health outcomes, saves the healthcare system and taxpayers money as well as helping people live with dignity and independence in their own homes.